-Cash flows used in operating activities during the first three months of 2000 totaled \$846 million compared to cash flows provided by operating activities of \$432 million for the same period in 1999.
-The decrease in 2000 was impacted by payments totaling approximately \$570 million to Ford to prepay certain healthcare costs for active employees, for which approximately \$500 million was accrued at December 31, 1999.
-The remainder of the decrease was caused primarily by changes in receivables, payables and other working capital items.
+Cash flows used in operating activities during the first six months of 2000 totaled about \$1.6 billion, compared with cash flows provided by operating activities of about \$1.2 billion for the same period in 1999.
+The decrease in 2000 was caused primarily by changes in receivables, payables and other working capital items resulting primarily from effects associated with our spin-off from Ford, including payments totaling about \$570 million to Ford to prepay certain healthcare costs for active employees.
 Cash flows from operating activities were \$2.48 billion, \$1.38 billion and \$1.41 billion in 1999, 1998 and 1997, respectively.
-The primary components of our operating cash flows are net income, depreciation and amortization, and changes in various payables and receivables balances with Ford.
+The primary components of our operating cash flows are net income, depreciation and amortization and changes in various payables and receivables balances with Ford.
 Cash flow from 1999 was positively affected because of an increase in our payable balance to Ford.
 The historical operating cash flows may not be representative of our results had we operated as a separate stand-alone entity.